A State-Space Perspective on Modelling and Inference for Online Skill Rating: Model Specification

 Assembling these various assumptions, it follows that the joint law of all players' skills on all matchtimes, and of all match results, is thus given by the following

 Some simplifications which we will make in all subsequent examples are that i) we will model the initial laws of all players' skill as being identical across players (i.e. $m_0^{i}$ will not depend on $i$), ii) the dynamics of all players' skills will also be identical across players, i.e. for $t < t^\prime$, we can write $M_{t, t^\prime}^{i} \left( x, x^\prime \right) = M_{t, t^\prime} \left( x, x^\prime \right)$, and iii) the observation model $G_k$ will not depend on $k$ (although we will still use the notation $G_k$ to emphasise dependence on $y_k$).
 These simplifications are made for ease of presentation, and deviations from each of these simplifications are typically straightforward to accommodate in the algorithms which we present.
-Such deviations are often relevant in practical scenarios, e.g. representing the off-season in seasonal sports, different match types (e.g. 3-set and 5-set tennis), and so on.
+Such deviations are often relevant in practice, e.g. different match types (e.g. 3-set vs 5-set tennis).

-There are also a number of model features which we insist on, namely i) we insist on modeling player skills as evolving in continuous time, and ii) we insist on the possibility of observations which occur at irregularly-spaced intervals in time.
+There are also a number of model features on which we insist, namely i) we insist on modelling player skills as evolving in continuous time, and ii) we insist on the possibility of observations which occur at irregularly-spaced intervals in time.
 We do this because these settings are of practical relevance, and because they pose particular computational challenges which deserve proper attention.

 Terminologically, we use the term `state-space model' (SSM) to denote a model, such as \eqref{eq:joint-lik}, in which there is an unobserved state $x$, taking values in a general space, which evolves in time according to a Markovian evolution, and is observed indirectly.
 We use the term `hidden Markov model' (HMM) to refer to an SSM where the unobserved state $x$ takes values on a finite state space.
-The term factorial state-space model (fSSM, or indeed fHMM) refers to a state-space model in which the state $x$ is naturally partitioned into a collection of sub-states, each of which evolve independently of one another \citep{ghahramani1995factorial}, see Fig.~\ref{fig:fSSM}.
+The term factorial state-space model (fSSM, or indeed fHMM) refers to a state-space model in which the state $x$ is naturally partitioned into a collection of sub-states, each of which evolves independently of one another \citep{ghahramani1995factorial}, see Fig.~\ref{fig:fSSM}.